Information-Disorder-Awareness/disarm-ontology-dataset/README.md

 - **Risk Assessment**: Supports the evaluation of disinformation risk levels.
 - **Research Utility**: Aids in understanding and mitigating disinformation threats.

+## Ontological Representation

+The dataset leverages an ontological representation to model disinformation incidents and campaigns.
+This includes:

+- **Entities and Relationships**: Defining key entities such as phases, tactics, techniques, and the relationships between them.
+- **Hierarchy and Classification**: Organizing attack patterns in a hierarchical structure for easy classification and analysis.
+- **Semantic Enrichment**: Enhancing the dataset with semantic annotations to improve data interoperability and reasoning capabilities.

 ## Dataset Contents

 - **Phases**: Various stages of disinformation campaigns.